peteamiri/Tutorials/JobInterview/Solution Architect/Security Definitions.md

 1. **Directory Service**: Active Directory functions as a directory service, which means it stores and organizes information about objects within a network.
 These objects can include users, computers, printers, applications, and more.
 Each object is represented in the directory with a set of attributes.

-Authentication and Authorization: Active Directory is used for authenticating and authorizing users and computers in a network.
+1. **Authentication and Authorization**: Active Directory is used for authenticating and authorizing users and computers in a network.
 It allows administrators to define access permissions and policies for various resources based on user or group memberships.

-Single Sign-On (SSO): Active Directory supports single sign-on, which means users can log in once to their computer or a domain-joined device, and then access various network resources without having to re-enter their credentials repeatedly.
+1. **Single Sign-On (SSO)**: Active Directory supports single sign-on, which means users can log in once to their computer or a domain-joined device, and then access various network resources without having to re-enter their credentials repeatedly.

-Security: It provides security features like access control, password policies, and encryption to protect sensitive data and resources.
+1. **Security**: It provides security features like access control, password policies, and encryption to protect sensitive data and resources.

-Domain and Forest Structure: Active Directory uses a hierarchical structure of domains and forests.
+1. **Domain and Forest Structure**: Active Directory uses a hierarchical structure of domains and forests.
 A domain is a logical grouping of network objects, while a forest is a collection of one or more domains.
 Domains within a forest share a common schema and global catalog.

-Replication: Active Directory uses replication to synchronize data between domain controllers (servers that run Active Directory services).
+1. **Replication**: Active Directory uses replication to synchronize data between domain controllers (servers that run Active Directory services).
 This ensures that directory data is consistent and available across the network.

-Group Policy: Administrators can use Group Policy to manage and configure user and computer settings across the network.
+1. **Group Policy**: Administrators can use Group Policy to manage and configure user and computer settings across the network.
 Group Policy allows for centralized control of configurations, security policies, and software deployment.

-LDAP Protocol: Active Directory is accessible using the LDAP (Lightweight Directory Access Protocol) standard, which allows other directory-aware applications and services to interact with it.
+1. **LDAP Protocol**: Active Directory is accessible using the LDAP (Lightweight Directory Access Protocol) standard, which allows other directory-aware applications and services to interact with it.

-Integration with Microsoft Products: Active Directory is tightly integrated with various Microsoft products, such as Windows Server, Exchange Server, SharePoint, and Azure services.
+1. **Integration with Microsoft Products**: Active Directory is tightly integrated with various Microsoft products, such as Windows Server, Exchange Server, SharePoint, and Azure services.
 This integration simplifies user management and authentication processes.

-Cloud Integration: Microsoft offers Azure Active Directory (Azure AD), which is a cloud-based identity and access management service that extends Active Directory to the cloud.
+1. **Cloud Integration**: Microsoft offers Azure Active Directory (Azure AD), which is a cloud-based identity and access management service that extends Active Directory to the cloud.
 Azure AD provides features like single sign-on for cloud applications, multi-factor authentication, and conditional access policies.

 Active Directory plays a crucial role in managing network resources, enhancing security, and streamlining administrative tasks in Windows-based networks.
 It is a fundamental component for establishing centralized identity and access control in enterprise environments.